Weak Fraisse categories: Preliminaries

 \section{Preliminaries}

-We recall some basic definitions concerning categories.
+We start with some basic definitions and notation which will be needed in this note.
+For undefined notions concerning category theory we refer to Mac Lane~\cite{MacLane}.

 Let $\fK$ be a category.
 The class of $\fK$-objects will be denoted by $\ob{\fK}$.
 Given $a, b \in \ob{\fK}$, the set of all arrows from $a$ to $b$ will be denoted by $\fK(a,b)$.
 The identity of a $\fK$-object $a$ will be denoted by $\id a$.
-We will use the letter $\fK$ to denote the class of all $\fK$-arrows.
+Slightly abusing notation and supporting the ideology that arrows are more important than objects, we will use the letter $\fK$ to denote the class of all $\fK$-arrows.
 In other words,